spacelift-io/user-documentation/docs/integrations/source-control/gitlab.md

 ### Commits and merge requests

 When a webhook containing a push or tag event is received by Spacelift, it may trigger a [test run](../../concepts/run/).
-Test runs provide feedback though GitLab's [pipeline](https://docs.gitlab.com/ee/ci/pipelines/) functionality.
+Test runs provide feedback though GitLab's [pipeline](https://docs.gitlab.com/ee/ci/pipelines/){: rel="nofollow"} functionality.
 When viewed from a merge request, the pipeline looks like this:

 ![](../../assets/screenshots/Add_another_context___1__·_Merge_Requests_·_spacelift-test___demo_·_GitLab.png)